jnury/verified-access-extension/readme.md

-# Google Chrome Verified Access demo extension
+# Chrome Verified Access API demo extension

 This Chrome extension demonstrates how to authenticate in web application based on the [Chrome Verified Access API](https://developers.google.com/chrome/verified-access).